typesandtimes/tale/_posts/2020-01-10-decade-dilemma.md

 ISO 8601 is firmly in the camp of the Cardinals.

+{% include image.html
+	filename="decade/boston-herald-1899-when-new-century-begins.png"
+	description="Headline of the [10 December 1899 _Boston Herald_](#fn:colleges) that sought input from collegiate experts." %}

 # In the Other Corner, the Wonks

 Not everyone finds ISO 8601 to be all that authoritative.
-But what about the European Union?
-Okay, maybe not the English, but what about their own government as well?
-And even the Americas?
-Although governments of nation states don't generally have reason to weigh in on the exact definitions of time, they do tend to institutionalize the decade in particular---as the period in which the government conducts a census.

-The practice of conducting a population census by state authorities goes back to ancient times; the decennial period --- once a decade --- became convention more recently.
-For those states that conduct them decennially, surely they must spell out the precise formal interpretation of decades, right?
+But what about nation states?
+Although they don't generally have reason to weigh in on the exact definitions of time, they do tend to institutionalize the decade in particular --- as the period in which the government conducts a census.
+For those governments that conduct them decennially, surely they must spell out the precise formal interpretation of decades, right?

 Recent legislation in the European Union does exactly that.
 In its [standardization of population and housing census methodology](https://ec.europa.eu/eurostat/documents/3859598/9670557/KS-GQ-18-010-EN-N.pdf/c3df7fcb-f134-4398-94c8-4be0b7ec0494) for member states, the EU specifies that member nations run a census "every decade" on a "reference date" of their choosing.
 "The first reference year shall be 2011. [...]
 Reference years shall fall during the beginning of every decade."[^eucensus] In other words, the `1` years begin the decades and therefore the EU implicitly takes up the Ordinal position.

-{% include image.html
-	filename="decade/boston-herald-1899-when-new-century-begins.png"
-	description="Headline of the [10 December 1899 _Boston Herald_](#fn:colleges) that sought input from collegiate experts." %}

 For the United States in particular, it's even [in our Constitution](https://www.census.gov/history/pdf/Article_1_Section_2.pdf) to apportion Congressional representatives according to state populations counted "every subsequent Term of ten Years," though the period of "decade" is not used.
 In [the New York state constitution](https://www.dos.ny.gov/info/constitution.htm), however, not only is "decade" mentioned (also for apportionment of representatives), but its exact year bounds are explicitly clarified: